exercism/v3/languages/kotlin/.templates/exercise/.docs/introduction.md

 !
 This file contains an introduction to the concept.
 !
-It should be explicit about what the exercise teaches and maybe provide a brief introduction to the concepts, ! but not give away so much that the user doesn't have to do any work to solve the exercise.
+It should be explicit about what the exercise teaches and maybe provide a brief introduction to the concepts, ! but not give away so much that the student doesn't have to do any work to solve the exercise.
 ```